 The following incentive fees are available to BC’s eligible family physicians.
 The purpose of the fees is to improve patient care.
 Read the full preamble for the GPSC billing guides (effective October 1, 2021) to learn more.

 For billing inquiries, please e-mail us.

-The GPSC Portal Codes are zero sum codes and should be submitted at the beginning of each calendar year by full-service family physicians and locums who will cover for them.
-Submitting the GPSC Portal Code signifies that:
+The Community Longitudinal Family Physician (CLFP) Portal Codes (14070, 14071) are zero value codes that should be submitted at the beginning of each calendar year by CLFPs and locums who will cover for them.
+Many GPSC initiated fees are only billable by physicians who have fulfilled the requirements of, and successfully submitted, 14070/71.

 Chronic Disease Management

-Chronic Disease Management (CDM) Incentives provide funding for GPs to identify, manage and improve care of patients with diabetes, hypertension, chronic obstructive pulmonary disease, and congestive heart failure.
-These incentives compensate family physicians for the additional work, beyond the office visit, of providing guideline-informed care to patients with these diagnoses over the course of a full year.
+Chronic Disease Management fees (14050, 14051, 14052, 14053; 14250, 14251, 14252, 14253) provide funding for FPs to identify, manage and improve care of patients with diabetes, hypertension, chronic obstructive pulmonary disease, and congestive heart failure.
+The Chronic Disease Management (CDM) fees compensate family physicians for the additional work, beyond the office visit, of providing guideline-informed care to patients with these diagnoses over the course of a full year.

 Complex Care Planning and Management